sssuriset/cmb-power-spectrum/README.md

     python3 src/main.py

+The script writes its figures and CSV files into `outputs/`.

-## Uncertainty-Aware Peak Metrics
+## Outputs

+Main figures:

+- `outputs/cmb_power_spectrum_peaks.png`
+- `outputs/cmb_power_spectrum_log.png`
+- `outputs/cmb_smoothed_peak_detection.png`
+- `outputs/cmb_uncertainty_by_ell.png`

+Tables:

+- `outputs/peak_table.csv`
+- `outputs/spectrum_summary.csv`

-The analysis preserves reported spectrum uncertainty columns when they are available in the source data.
-The main CMB spectrum plot includes an uncertainty band, and the peak table includes uncertainty-aware metrics.
+The peak table includes the detected peak number, ell location, D_ell value, smoothed D_ell value, peak prominence, angular scale, and spacing from the previous detected peak.
+If reported uncertainty columns are present in the source file, the table also includes the mean D_ell error and the peak signal-to-uncertainty ratio.

-Additional output:

-    outputs/cmb_uncertainty_by_ell.png

-Additional peak-table columns:

-- D_ell_mean_error
-- peak_signal_to_uncertainty

-These values help distinguish strong acoustic features from lower-confidence fluctuations in the spectrum.
-This remains a feature-analysis project, not a cosmological parameter fit.
+## Scientific context

+The first acoustic peak in the CMB temperature spectrum appears near ell ≈ 220, which corresponds to an angular scale near one degree.
+This scale is important because it reflects the apparent size of sound-horizon structure at recombination.

+The second and third peaks appear at higher ell values.
+Their locations show smaller angular features in the early-universe plasma.
+This project only extracts peak positions and simple derived values.
+It does not fit a cosmological model.

+## Notes

+Peak detection depends on smoothing, prominence, and spacing choices.
+Those settings are useful for identifying the dominant acoustic peaks, but they are not a replacement for a full CMB likelihood analysis.